rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 Marconi is an open source message queue implementation that utilizes a RESTful HTTP interface to provide an asynchronous communications protocol, which is one of the main requirements in today’s scalable applications.
 Using a queue as a communication layer, the sender and receiver of the message do not need to simultaneously interact with the message queue.
 As a result, these can scale independently and be less prone to individual failures.

 Marconi supports publisher-subscriber and producer-consumer patterns.
-In this post, I will focus on producer-consumer patterns and, under the section "Python Way," I will give an example using the python requests library. <!-- more -->First, terminology and old friend curl samples.
+In this post, I will focus on producer-consumer patterns and, under the section "Python Way," I will give an example using the python requests library.
+Let's begin with terminology and curl samples.

 ## Terminology

-* Queue is a logical entity that groups messages.
+* `Queue` is a logical entity that groups messages.
 Ideally a queue is created per work type.
 For example, if you want to compress files, you would create a queue dedicated for this job.
 Any application that reads from this queue would only compress files.
-* Message is stored in a queue and exists until it is deleted by a recipient or automatically by the system based on a TTL (time-to-live) value.
+* `Message` is stored in a queue and exists until it is deleted by a recipient or automatically by the system based on a TTL (time-to-live) value.
-* Worker is an application that reads one or many messages from the queue
+* `Worker` is an application that reads one or many messages from the queue
-* Producer is an application that creates messages in a queue.
+* `Producer` is an application that creates messages in a queue.
-* Claim is a mechanism to mark messages so that other workers will not process the same message.
+* `Claim` is a mechanism to mark messages so that other workers will not process the same message.
-* Publisher - Subscriber is a pattern where all worker applications have access to all messages in the queue.
+* `Publisher - Subscriber` is a pattern where all worker applications have access to all messages in the queue.
 Workers cannot delete or update messages.
-* Producer - Consumer is a pattern where each worker application that reads the queue has to claim the message in order to prevent duplicate processing.
+* `Producer - Consumer` is a pattern where each worker application that reads the queue has to claim the message in order to prevent duplicate processing.
 Later, when the work is done, the worker is responsible for deleting the message.
 If message isn't deleted in a predefined time, it can be claimed by other workers.
-* Message TTL is time-to-live value and defines how long a message will be accessible.
+* `Message TTL` is time-to-live value and defines how long a message will be accessible.
-* Claim TTL is time-to-live value and defines how long a message will be in claimed state.
+* `Claim TTL` is time-to-live value and defines how long a message will be in claimed state.
 A message can be claimed by one worker at a time.

 ## cURL Way

-Since there is nothing abstracted in curl and available on linux servers, I find curl as a good tool to practice RESTful interfaces.
+Since there is nothing abstracted in curl and its available on all linux servers, I find curl is a good tool to experiment with RESTful interfaces.
 I like keeping these commands handy.

 ### Get Authentication Token